shiraji/kenkenpa/README.md

 ## How actually works?

-If the developer create following KenKenPa annotation class
+If the developer creates following KenKenPa annotation class

 ```java
 @KenKenPa("CIRCLE1")